Talford and Winthrop host Charleston Southern

 North Charleston, South Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Winthrop visits Charleston Southern after Kelton Talford scored 20 points in Winthrop’s 96-93 victory against the Gardner-Webb Runnin’ Bulldogs.
+BOTTOM LINE: Winthrop takes on Charleston Southern after Kelton Talford scored 20 points in Winthrop’s 96-93 victory over the Gardner-Webb Runnin’ Bulldogs.

-The Buccaneers are 6-3 in home games.
-Charleston Southern is 4-1 when it has fewer turnovers than its opponents and averages 13.1 turnovers per game.
+The Buccaneers have gone 6-3 at home.
+Charleston Southern allows 78.5 points to opponents and has been outscored by 4.7 points per game.

-The Eagles have gone 5-4 against Big South opponents.
-Winthrop is sixth in college basketball scoring 41.3 points per game in the paint led by Talford averaging 8.4.
+The Eagles are 5-4 in conference play.
+Winthrop is the Big South leader with 34.5 rebounds per game led by Talford averaging 7.9.

-Charleston Southern’s average of 7.4 made 3-pointers per game this season is only 0.9 fewer made shots on average than the 8.3 per game Winthrop gives up.
-Winthrop averages 7.5 made 3-pointers per game this season, 1.3 more made shots on average than the 6.2 per game Charleston Southern allows.
+Charleston Southern scores 73.8 points per game, 4.4 fewer points than the 78.2 Winthrop gives up.
+Winthrop has shot at a 46.7% clip from the field this season, 0.8 percentage points less than the 47.5% shooting opponents of Charleston Southern have averaged.

-TOP PERFORMERS: Taje’ Kelly is scoring 20.0 points per game and averaging 9.1 rebounds for the Buccaneers.
-RJ Johnson is averaging 19.1 points and 2.5 rebounds over the last 10 games.
+TOP PERFORMERS: Taje’ Kelly is averaging 20 points and 9.1 rebounds for the Buccaneers.
+RJ Johnson is averaging 19.1 points over the last 10 games.

-Talford is scoring 16.0 points per game with 7.9 rebounds and 0.8 assists for the Eagles.
-Nick Johnson is averaging 14.1 points over the past 10 games.
+Talford is averaging 16 points and 7.9 rebounds for the Eagles.
+Paul Jones III is averaging 1.9 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Buccaneers: 5-5, averaging 77.2 points, 35.0 rebounds, 10.4 assists, 5.0 steals and 3.4 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 78.4 points per game.